alex99now/MCB185/unix.md

 what you used before when viewing the manual page for the `date` command.
 Use the spacebar to advance the page and q to quit. `more` and `less` do more or less the same thing, but oddly enough `less` does more than `more`.
+There are a lot of subtle jokes in the Unix culture.

 	less bar

 ### Editing Files ###

-You can edit files with nano or gedit.
-Let's stay in the terminal and use nano for now.
+Let's try editing a file with `nano`, which is a terminal-based editor.

 	nano bar

-This brings up a terminal-based editor.
+This changes the entire look of your terminal.
 Now you can change the random text you just wrote.
 Use the arrow keys to move the cursor around.
 Add some text by typing.
 Remove some text with the delete key.
 At the bottom, you can see a menu that uses control keys.
 To save the file you hit the ^O key (control and then the letter o).
 You will then be prompted for the file name, at which point you can overwrite the current file (bar) or make a new file with a different name.
-To exit nano, use ^X. Note, you don't need to give nano an argument when you start it up.
+To exit nano, hit ^X. Note, you don't need to give nano a file name when you start it up.

-Open up a new terminal.
-Create a new file called `unix_notes.txt` (either by touching it first or saving an empty nano file).
-Use this to record the various things you've learned today.
-You might want to go back to this later.

 Unix file names often have the following properties: